autonity/docs.autonity.org/content/docs/oracle/install-oracle/_index.md

 ## Installing the Docker image {#install-docker}

 {{< alert title="Note" >}}
-Follow the official Docker documentation to [install Docker <i class='fas fa-external-link-alt'></i>](https://docs.docker.com/engine/install/) onto the host machine and [follow the post-installation steps <i class='fas fa-external-link-alt'></i>](https://docs.docker.com/engine/install/linux-postinstall/) to customise for your environment.
+Follow the official Docker documentation to [install Docker <i class='fas fa-external-link-alt'></i>](https://docs.docker.com/engine/install/) onto the host machine and [follow the post-installation steps <i class='fas fa-external-link-alt'></i>](https://docs.docker.com/engine/install/linux-postinstall/) to customize for your environment.

 By default Docker needs to be run with `sudo`.
 To avoid using root privileges in the terminal (and error messages if you forget to use `sudo`), consider following the step to [Manage Docker as a non-root user <i class='fas fa-external-link-alt'></i>](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).